A Guide to the Best Feel-Good Alternative Investments

 Giving a helping hand (and making money)

-Additionally the site allows you to see what the person intends to use the loan for, what their credit has been rated at by the platform, what interest rate the loan will carry, and the terms of the loan.
-From there you can contribute as little as $25 to any individual loan.
+Typically, these P2P sights allow lenders to see what the person intends to use the loan for, what their credit has been rated at by the platform, what interest rate the loan will carry, and the terms of the loan.
+From there you can often contribute as little as $25 to any individual loan.
 With such small lending commitments it is easy to diversify your lending portfolio, which helps to offset your risk should someone default on their loan.

 What’s great about peer to peer and marketplace lenders is that you can have a direct impact on someone’s life.
 Often times a personal loan will help them to save money versus credit cards and set them on the road towards becoming debt free.
 Plus you get to help improve your own finances making it a win-win.